 Lainey’s philosophy to coaching is that it provides a unique and highly personalised learning opportunity.
 Through clear goal setting, active listening, and a non-judgmental mind set, Lainey explores individuals thinking, helps them build on their past successes and enables them to find solutions which help them obtain the best from their talents and their situation.

-A qualified coach with the Coaching Academy and accredited to use DISC personality profiling, Maggie cares deeply about learning, personal development and empowering individuals.
+Maggie qualified as a coach with the Coaching Academy and is also accredited to use DISC personality profiling.
+She cares deeply about helping clients find their feet again emotionally after cancer and clients describe her as kind, passionate and knowledgeable.

-Maggie lives in South Northamptonshire, has 2 children and a granddaughter.
-She loves gardening, walking, yoga and dancing, all of which contribute to her wellbeing.
-She also volunteers with Breast Cancer Care.
+Maggie lives in North Oxfordshire and has 2 children and 3 grandchildren.
+She loves gardening, walking, yoga and playing tennis, all of which contribute to her wellbeing.
+She also volunteers with Breast Cancer Now.

 Fiona is a Transformational Change & Integrative Health Coach (specialising in cancer care) and has over 30 years’ experience working in Forensic Science and Healthcare as a Scientist and Senior Leader.